Git Version Control Introduction

 Creating the repository

-You can store the repository locally, or through a remote.
-A remote being the cloud, or possibly another storage medium that hosts your repository.
+You can store the repository locally, or through a remote – a remote being the cloud, or possibly another storage medium or server that hosts your repository.
 GitHub is a popular free hosting service.
 Numerous developers use it, and that’s what this tutorial will use.

 Creating a GitHub Account

-Go ahead and create a GitHub account by visiting the website and following the own screen prompts.
+Go ahead and create a GitHub account by visiting the website and following the on-screen prompts.

 After creating and verifying your account, you’ll want to visit the homepage.
 It’ll look similar to the shown image.